picassoo/Automate/README.md

 # Automate
 Automate project simulates automate machine with spring MVC project.
 ##  ##
-In these project, you found implementatiion of two GOF Patterns.
+In these project, you found implementation of two GOF Patterns.
 These patterns :
 >* Factory Pattern
 >* State Pattern

-While implementing these patterns, Spring-boot abilities are used as much as can in project.
+While implementing these patterns, Spring-boot abilities are used as much as possible in project.
 For examples, when changing a state to another state, I took advantage of Spring beans. ___

 For example: